samad909/cs50x-2020/final-project-readme.md

 **ADMIN END**

 *Pending Reports*\
-This section lists all the reports pending verification.
+-This section lists all the reports pending verification.
 If an admin chooses to reject a report the admin has to provide a reason, which will be shown when a user who submitted the report checks the website to see the status of his report.

 *Search Reports*\
-The admin can lookup an active report/reports using the mobile number (multiple reports can be submitted for the same number) or the IMEI (only one report can be active for a unique IMEI).
+-The admin can lookup an active report/reports using the mobile number (multiple reports can be submitted for the same number) or the IMEI (only one report can be active for a unique IMEI).
 The admin can then choose to deactivate an active report if the device has been found, after confirmation the report is marked as found and deactivated i.e. it is no longer visible on the website when searched.

 *Stats*\
-This page shows a basic list of stats which contains the number of,
+-This page shows a basic list of stats which contains the number of,
 1. Reports submitted within the current day.
 2. Reports submitted within the current month.
 3. Reports waiting verification.